Fix SD Card Not Showing Up Error

 4. Click Search automatically for drivers.
 If any updated drivers are found, proceed to install them.
 Alternatively, install locally stored drivers by clicking Browse my computer for drivers instead.
 If not, click Close and proceed to the next step.Searching for updated drivers.

-5. Click Uninstall Device.Uninstalling the drivers.
+5. Click Uninstall Device.Uninstalling the existing drivers.

-6. Click Uninstall.Confirming the driver uninstall.
+6. Click Uninstall.Confirming the uninstallation.

 Once the driver is uninstalled, safely remove the SD card, then reconnect it to force the drivers to reinstall.